urbantrout/docs/en/fields.md

 All of the content on your site will get entered into fields.

 Fields are defined globally from Settings → Fields.
-They are organized into “field groups”, but field groups have very little relevance anywhere else in the system.
+They are organized into “field groups” for convenience, but field groups have very little relevance anywhere else in the system.

 All fields share a few common settings:

-* The field group it belongs to
+* The field group to which it belongs
-* Its name
+* Name
-* Its template-facing handle
+* Handle
 * Instruction text

 ## Translatable Fields

-If you’re running Craft Pro and you have more than one site locale, you will also have the option to mark the field as translatable.
+If you’re running a multi-language site with Craft you have the option to mark the field as translatable.

-If that setting is checked, the field’s values will be stored on a per-locale basis.
-Otherwise, the values will always be copied across all locales.
+If that setting is checked, the field’s values will be stored on a per-site basis.
+Otherwise, the values will always be copied across all sites.

 ## Field Types